zhengtao99/airsquire-Interview-project/Readme.md

   3. Search panorama images by name
   4. Bookmark panorama images
   5. List bookmarked panorama images
-  6. Draw a pie chart to show data analytic about the bookmarked/un-bookmarked images
+  6. Draw a pie chart to show data analytics about the bookmarked/un-bookmarked images
   7. Panorama viewer like this [example](https://threejs.org/examples/webgl_panorama_equirectangular.html)

 ## Process

-Create your own fork and create a pull request once you finished
+Please create your own fork and manage on your side.

 ## Recommended but not limited tech stack